igorkry/tnt4j-streams/README.md

 `SampleStream.java` shows how to implement custom stream.

-#### Integrating TNT4J-Streams into your application using plain Java API (POJO)

-This sample shows how to integrate TNT4J-Streams into Your application using plain Java API (POJO) without using streams configuration XML file.
-It does all the same as `samples/single-log` sample, just without using stream XML configuration file.

-Sample files can be found in `samples/plain-api` directory.

-`SampleStreamingApp.java` shows how to make TNT4J-Streams integration into Your application.
-In general integration is made using `StreamsAgent.runFromAPI(stream)` call.

-To run sample use `samples/plain-api/run.bat` or `samples/plain-api/run.sh` file.

 ### How to use TNT4J loggers
 See chapter 'Manually installed dependencies' how to install `tnt4j-log4j12` or `tnt4j-logback` dependencies.